zlaomin/EE628_ML_EE628_ML_Amazon_Fine_Food_Reviews_Predict/README.md

 In this project, we will firstly introduced a RNN model written by Pytorch.
 And then, according to the result, we would decide if we need to add some BN layers, drop_out layers and some other LSTM cells to improve the model.

 Secondly, we want to build a CNN model which can treat the words equally in a sentence when RNN model will ignore some important words information.
+Stopword is also an important way to improve the accuracy of model.

 Finally, we will show our result of these two different methods--seq2seq and KNN.